laravel/docs/redis.md

 The `cluster` option will instruct the Laravel Redis client to perform client-side sharding across your Redis nodes, allowing you to pool nodes and create a large amount of available RAM.
 However, note that client-side sharding does not handle failover; therefore, is primarily suited for cached data that is available from another primary data store.

-Additionally, you may define an `options` array value in your Redis connection definition, allowing you to specify a set of Predis [client options](https://github.com/nrk/predis/wiki/Client-Options).
+Additionally, if you're using the Predis library, you may define an `options` array value in your Redis connection definition, allowing you to specify a set of Predis [client options](https://github.com/nrk/predis/wiki/Client-Options).

-If your Redis server requires authentication, you may supply a password by adding a `password` configuration item to your Redis server configuration array.

 > {note} If you have the Redis PHP extension installed via PECL, you will need to rename the alias for Redis in your `config/app.php` file.